Veritaria/rnn-free-recall/README.md

+# RNN free recall

-# A neural network model of free recall learns multiple memory strategies
+This is the code for the paper: [A neural network model of free recall learns multiple memory strategies](https://www.biorxiv.org/content/10.1101/2025.09.25.678592v1.abstract).

 ### Getting started
 Install required packages: